 How many people can be on a wilderness climbing permit?

-You can specify up to four people (including yourself) on a reservation request.
+You can specify up to five people (including yourself) on a reservation request.

 Does everyone in the climbing party have to be there to pick up the permit?

 Only the trip leader needs to be present to pick up the permit.
 The trip leader is responsible for ensuring everyone in their party is aware of the terms and conditions of the permit.